-1. We work directly with homeless individuals - our homeless outreach team - CLASP - conducts daily outreach on the streets of Beverly Hills and at weekly hot meal programs offered by the local faith community.
+- We work directly with homeless individuals - Beverly Hills Outreach Team (BHOT) - conducts daily outreach on the streets of Beverly Hills and at weekly hot meal programs offered by the local faith community.

-2. We engage community stakeholders - the Beverly Hills Homeless Collaboration made up of the Human Services Division, CLASP, city representatives including: attorney's office, parking, police, fire.
+- We engage community stakeholders - the Beverly Hills Homeless Collaboration made up of the Human Services Division, BHOT, city representatives including: attorney's office, parking, police, fire.

-Changing Lives and Sharing Places (CLASP): The City has engaged the services of a professional outreach team trained in how to approach and assess the needs of homeless individuals.
-You can help by calling the CLASP team at 310-487-0313 and provide the location and description of the homeless individual.
+Beverly Hills Outreach Team (BHOT): The City has engaged the services of a professional outreach team trained in how to approach and assess the needs of homeless individuals.
+You can help by calling the BHOT team at 310-285-BHOT (2468) and provide the location and description of the homeless individual.